Mostafa-Tarek-00/Streamlit-ML-Toolkit/README.md

 - Automated data preprocessing including handling missing values, label encoding, and data type conversion.
 - Interactive GUI for selecting and dropping columns, and choosing the target column.
 - Visualization of data distribution using histograms.
+- Customize the visualization by selecting different numerical columns to display histograms
 - Option to choose between classification and regression tasks.
 - Selection of various machine learning algorithms for the chosen task.
 - Model evaluation metrics displayed through a popup window.